 Mynahs eat a large volume of moist food, including a lot of fruit.
 They are rather messy birds and will sometimes sling or toss food material outside the cage.
 They have frequent, loose, and often projectile droppings, which makes cage placement a consideration.
 If the cage is inside, some sort of protective barrier should be placed on the walls and floor of the home to make cleaning easier.
 Mynahs often enjoy a paper bag or nest box to sleep in.
 They love daily baths, and their enthusiasm creates a huge, wet mess.

-The most common pet Mynah birds are the Greater Indian Hill mynah, Lesser Indian Hill mynah and Java Hill mynah.
-Other related species are the Pagoda mynah, Starlings and Bali or Rothschild's grackle.
+The most common pet mynah birds are the Greater Indian Hill mynah, Lesser Indian Hill mynah, and Java Hill mynah.
+Other related species are the Pagoda mynah, starlings, and Bali mynah or Rothschild's grackle.

 Purchasing a Mynah Bird

 Mynah birds may be purchased from a pet store or a reputable breeder.
 Since they are not as popular as they once were, it may be difficult to locate a breeder close to your home.
 Do your homework and get references from prospective breeders.
 Make sure you get a two to four-week warranty to give yourself time to get a veterinary health check performed on your new bird.